tjweisman/math_website/tjwei/site/teaching/index.md

 *************************

 #### Mentorship

+**Michigan REU:** I have been a faculty advisor for an REU project at the [University of Michigan math REU](https://lsa.umich.edu/math/undergraduates/research-and-career-opportunities/research/research-experience-for-undergraduates--reu-.html).
+I worked with Abhi Shukul on a project related to hyperbolic groups and finite-state automata.

+**Lab of Geometry at Michigan:** I was a faculty advisor for a [Log(M)](https://lsa.umich.edu/math/undergraduates/research-and-career-opportunities/LoGM.html) project in Winter 2023, working on visualizing actions of Coxeter groups on projective space.

 **Texas Experimental Geometry Lab:** I've worked as a graduate student mentor for four semesters at the [Texas Experimental Geometry Lab](https://sites.cns.utexas.edu/geometry_lab) (TXGL).